Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 The main task deploys jenkins on a kubernetes cluster.
 It creates a secret that contains username and password as well as an admin and API token.

+```yaml
+- include_role:
+    name: jenkins
+```

-Depending on a use case it also sources the below entities during the deployment of jenkins;
+Depending on a use case it also sources the below entities during the deployment of jenkins:
 - the secrets of Gitea, Keptn or Cloud Automation
 - Docker container registry URL
 - ActiveGate Node ID if exists
 - OpenTelemetry collector endpoint if exists

 NOTE: If the use case is to leverage gitea as a source code repository, gitea has to be installed before jenkins.
 Similarly, if the use case is to leverage cloud automation or keptn, they have to be installed before jenkins.

-```yaml
-- include_role:
-    name: jenkins
-```

 Variables that can be set are as follows: